limatainer/limatainer/README.md

 🔭 I’m currently on a Avannade Bootcamp on Digital innovation One

-🌱 Just a Junior Full Stacker Seed about to grow as a strong tree
+🌱 I am a Junior Full Stacker Seed about to grow as a strong tree

 💬 Ask me about anything related